 It is important to measure the acceleration limit of galactic cosmic rays through the measurements of composition and energy spectrum and to understand the transition from galactic to extragalactic cosmic rays.
 To study those physical topics, it is essential to measure the cosmic-ray energy spectrum and the composition over a wide energy range.
-Combining the TA and TAx4 as well as TALE observation data, the energy spectrum is measured over five orders of magnitude from 10^{15} eV to 10^{20} eV.
-In this work, we observed and analyzed the cosmic-ray events using the TALE detector.
-We checked the fundamental information, such as core positions, and measured the energy spectrum with the TALE hybrid mode.
-In this talk, we presented the preliminary result with a part of the TALE hybrid observation corresponding to the 429 hours observation data.
-The analysis with more statistics is on-going and the expected statistics would increase to around four times.
+In this work, we observed and analyzed the cosmic-ray events in the energy range of 10^{16} eV to 10^{18} eV using hybrid observations with the TALE FD and the TALE SD array with 400 m-600 m spacing.
+In this talk, we presented the preliminary results of the fundamental information and the energy spectrum with the TALE hybrid observation corresponding to the 1,247 hours of observation data.
+As a future prospect, it is expected that observations can be extended down to 10^{15} eV range through hybrid observations with the TALE infill SD array with 100 m spacing.
+Combining the TA and TAx4 as well as the TALE observation data, the energy spectrum is measured over five orders of magnitude from 10^{15} eV to 10^{20} eV.
 This energy spectrum measurement will play an important role in understanding the transition from cosmic rays of galactic origin to those of extragalactic origin.